Segment Any Point Cloud Sequences by Distilling Vision Foundation Models: Experiments

 \textbf{Semi-Supervised Learning}.
 Recent research \cite{kong2022laserMix,li2023lim3d} reveals that combining both labeled and unlabeled data for semi-supervised point cloud segmentation can significantly boost the performance on downstream tasks.
 We follow these works to implement such a learning paradigm where a momentum-updated teacher model is adopted to assign pseudo-labels for the unlabeled data.
 The results from the last row of Table~\ref{tab:nuscenes_semkitti} show that \textbf{\textit{Seal}} is capable of providing reliable supervision signals for data-efficient learning.
 Notably, our framework with partial annotation is able to surpass some recent fully-supervised learning methods.
 More results on this aspect are included in the Appendix.

 \textbf{Robustness Probing}.
-It is often of great importance to assess the quality of learned representations on out-of-distribution data.
-We resort to the recent \textit{nuScenes-C} \cite{kong2023robo3D} dataset for robustness evaluations.
-From Table~\ref{tab:robustness} we observe that the self-supervised learning methods in general achieve better robustness than their baseline MinkUNet \cite{choy2019minkowski}. \textbf{\textit{Seal}} achieves the best robustness under almost all corruption types and exhibits superiority over other recent segmentation backbones with different LiDAR representations, such as range view \cite{cheng2022cenet}, BEV \cite{zhou2020polarNet}, raw points \cite{puy23waffleiron}, and multi-view fusion \cite{tang2020searching}.
+It is often of great importance to assess the quality of learned representations on out-of-distribution data, especially for cases that occur in the real-world environment.
+We resort to the recently established \textit{nuScenes-C} in the Robo3D benchmark \cite{kong2023robo3D} for such robustness evaluations.
+From Table~\ref{tab:robustness} we observe that the self-supervised learning methods \cite{liu2021ppkt,sautier2022slidr} in general achieve better robustness than their baseline \cite{choy2019minkowski}. \textbf{\textit{Seal}} achieves the best robustness under almost all corruption types and exhibits superiority over other recent segmentation backbones with different LiDAR representations, such as range view \cite{cheng2022cenet}, BEV \cite{zhou2020polarNet}, raw points \cite{puy23waffleiron}, and multi-view fusion \cite{tang2020searching}.

 \textbf{Qualitative Assessment}.
 We visualize the predictions of each pertaining method pretrained and fine-tuned on \textit{nuScenes} \cite{fong2022panoptic-nuScenes} in Fig.~\ref{fig:qualitative}.
-Compared to random initialization, all pretraining methods bring overt gains on downstream tasks.
-Among all three tested methods, \textbf{\textit{Seal}} yields the best segmentation performance in complex driving scenes, which is credited to the strong spatial and temporal consistency learning in our framework.
-More examples are included in the Appendix.
+A clear observation is the substantial enhancement offered by all pretraining methods when juxtaposed with a baseline of random initialization.
+Diving deeper into the comparison among the trio of tested techniques, \textbf{\textit{Seal}} stands out, delivering superlative segmentation outcomes, especially in the intricate terrains of driving scenarios.
+This is credited to the strong spatial and temporal consistency learning that \textbf{\textit{Seal}} tailored to excite during the pretraining.
+We have cataloged additional examples in the Appendix for more detailed visual comparisons.